Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_david.md

 * Strength: Complete data and nice data cleaning.
 Clear project explanation.
 * Improvement: No matter the project report or progress report, they are all really complete.
 A lot of instruction to guide me.
 The only thing that I do not understand is how to pronounce Russian.
 * Thing I learned: Basic Russian knowledge, ex: Phonetic and RhymeWord.
 The translation from Russian to English.

+## Matt

+- **One thing I liked** Use of codeblocks for displaying code.
+Well organized jupyter notebooks.
+Uses tools besides ones taught in class.
+- **One area of improvement** : Repository Organization - could separate some files in the root to additional folders.
+Maybe some additional commenting on your non-jupyter python (just a little, I understand most of the documentation is found elsewhere, which you have linked).
+- **One thing I learned** : Learning to process XML with Python.
+Also, learning more about your corpus.
+Unfortunately, did not learn Russian.